 Using Your Witch Hazel Tonic

 Once you’ve got your own supply of witch hazel you can use it as an ingredient in other products.
-Astringents are good at tightening pores and this can be applied to any kind of leaky or loose tissue condition.
-At our farm I use witch hazel tonic as the base for our facial astringents.
+Moreover, astringents are good at tightening pores and this can be applied to any kind of leaky or loose tissue condition.
+Therefore, I use this tonic as the base for our facial astringents.
 I love to teach my community how to make these with fresh, local ingredients or a simple combination of essential oils.
 These astringents act to close the pores in our skin after a gentle wash and prevent dirt and grime from building up.

 - 2 Tbsp Witch Hazel Tonic (from recipe above)

 - distilled water (enough to fill the bottle)